 You may withdraw your request at any time.
-Contact the Appeals Program, and they will provide you with a form to complete, indicating you want to withdraw and cancel your request for a hearing.
+Contact the Appeals Specialist.
+They will provide you with a form to complete, indicating you want to withdraw and cancel your request for a hearing.

 Q: What is the pre-hearing conference?

-The pre-hearing conference is an opportunity for you and the Presiding Officer to prepare for the hearing.
-At the pre-hearing conference, you or your representative (if you have one), the Exchange appeals specialist, and the Presiding Officer will consider several issues:
+The pre-hearing conference is an opportunity for you, the Appeals Specialists, and the Presiding Officer to prepare for the hearing.
+At the pre-hearing conference, you or your representative, if you have one, the Appeals Specialist, and the Presiding Officer will consider several matters, including:

-- The issues to be addressed at the hearing
+- The issues to be addressed at the subsequent hearing

 - The witnesses (if any) who will testify